NM-Games/cinnamon-theme/README.md

 A Linux theme with the design of my gaming website, [N&M Games](https://nm-games.eu).
 Made by downloading other themes and modifying their CSS files a bit.

 ## Will it work?
-This theme has been designed and tested on Linux Mint, the Linux distro I use.
+This theme has been designed and tested on Linux Mint, the Linux distribution I use.
 Therefore, it will certainly work on that distribution.
 Success is not granted on other distrubutions.
 As the README progresses, I assume that you use Linux Mint.
+Or Cinnamon.
+I don't know how all that stuff works :)

 ## Installing
 You can install the theme by cloning the repository into your `~/.themes` folder: